Visit Kure

 If you visit without background on the Yamato story, the museum will explain it.
 But knowing the outline in advance makes the visit richer.

 The Yamato was the lead ship of the Yamato-class, designed to be Japan's answer to the numerical superiority of the US Pacific Fleet.
-The strategy assumed a single decisive surface battle.
+That strategy assumed a single decisive surface battle.
 The war that actually came was air- and submarine-dominated, and the Yamato saw limited combat.

 FAQ